Preventing Feline Whisker Fatigue

 What Exactly is Feline Whisker Fatigue?

-Feline Whisker Fatigue happens when a cat’s whiskers are overstimulated.
+Feline whisker fatigue happens when a cat’s whiskers are overstimulated.
 Since whiskers are packed with nerve endings, they’re incredibly sensitive.
-Cats use them to detect changes in their environment, like squeezing into tiny spaces or figuring out if they’re about to bump into something.
+Cats use them to detect changes in their environment, like squeezing into tight spaces or sensing nearby objects.

-But when those whiskers are constantly rubbing against things—like the sides of a food bowl, for instance—it can overwhelm the cat’s sensory system.
+But when those whiskers are constantly rubbing against things, like the sides of a food bowl, it can overwhelm their sensory system.

-Imagine wearing super-sensitive, extra-long eyelashes that constantly brushed against objects.
+Imagine wearing super-sensitive, extra-long eyelashes that constantly brush against objects.
 Annoying, right?
 That’s whisker fatigue for your cat.

 Signs Your Cat Might Have Feline Whisker Fatigue

+If your cat is experiencing whisker fatigue, you may notice some common behaviors.
 Not sure if your feline friend is feeling whisker-weary?
-Here are some common signs to look out for:
+Here are some signs to look out for:

-- Reluctance to Eat: If your cat approaches the food bowl, looks at it, and then walks away, whisker fatigue could be to blame.
+- Reluctance to eat: Your cat approaches the bowl, looks at it, then walks away

 How to Prevent Whisker Fatigue in Cats